hemaradhika-reddy/Voice-Driven-Multi-Agent-Financial-Assistant/README.md

 An AI-powered, modular system for delivering market briefs via text and voice using microservices.

 ## 🎯 Use Case
+At 8 AM daily, the assistant provides a verbal and textual summary that includes:
-> “What’s our risk exposure in Asia tech stocks today, and highlight any earnings surprises?”
+- Risk exposure % in Asia tech stocks

----
+- Recent earnings surprises (beats/misses)
+- Sentiment or contextual notes (e.g., macroeconomic factors)

 ## 📦 Architecture
 ![Alt text](https://github.com/hemaradhika-reddy/finance-assistant/blob/main/Architecture.png)<!-- Use a placeholder or draw.io export -->